dortega5185/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned about custom middlewares and its routing feature.

 - [ ] Describe Middleware?

+It adds extra functionality to our applications by implementing small functions that handle one aspect of our application.
+It also makes it easy to add modularity to our code.

 - [ ] Describe a Resource?

+Its the application object.
+It's what we play with on the backend.

 - [ ] What can the API return to help clients know if a request was successful?

+res.status(200).json(here you can display what you used crud operations on)

 - [ ] How can we partition our application into sub-applications?

+By making multiple routers for parts of your application and exporting them.

 ## Minimum Viable Product